xcsp3team/PyCSP3-models/crafted/MultiKnapsack/README.md

 # Problem: MultiKnapsack

-The Multi dimensional knapsack problem was originally proposed as an optimization problem by the OR community.
+The Multi dimensional knapsack problem, as originally proposed as an optimization problem by the OR community.
-Here, it is the feasibility version, as used, e.g., in (Refalo, CP 2004) and (Pesant et al., JAIR 2012).
+Note that a feasibility version (where the objective has been fixed) is used in (Refalo, CP 2004) and (Pesant et al., JAIR 2012).

 ## Data Example
   OR05x100-25-1.json